-Consumerization of IT and enterprise evolution: Consumer devices in the workplace and the shift to cloud services require new
+Consumerization of IT and enterprise evolution: Consumer devices in the workplace and the shift to cloud services require new security standards.

 An effective information security program requires ongoing monitoring: A successful information security program uses ongoing oversight and monitoring to manage risks.

 Online banking security is a balancing act: Online banking security requires providing users with choices in order to minimize risk without becoming intrusive.

 Government transformation through technological innovation: The economic crisis gives government entities the opportunity to change for the better.

 Maintaining health care privacy and security: In the world of health care, the more we value privacy, the harder we work to protect it.